adeverne/kiwiglider/README.md

 1. `conda create -n kiwiglider`
 1. `conda activate kiwiglider`

+From your new virtual environment, you can now install kiwiglider.
+The easiest method is with `pip install kiwiglider@git+https://github.com/adeverne/kiwiglider`

-Installing kiwiglider in your environment needs to be done through git and pip, so also be sure that you have [Git](https://git-scm.com/downloads) installed on your machine.
-With Git installed,
+Another method of installation is through git and pip.
+This will allow you to edit kiwiglider in a local repository.
+After you have [Git](https://git-scm.com/downloads) installed on your machine:

 1. Clone kiwiglider to your local machine: `git clone https://github.com/adeverne/kiwiglider`
 1. Change to parent directory of kiwiglider